OpenBW/BWAPI4J/README.md

 libBWAPI.so
 libBWTA2.so
 ````

+Notes:
+* If any the bridge dependencies are not found in the specified environment variable, the bot will look for them in the current working directory.
-*Note: For compiling OpenBW libraries, see the [OpenBW / BWAPI](https://github.com/openbw/bwapi) project.
-For compiling the BWTA2 library, see Adakite's [BWTA2 fork](https://github.com/adakitesystems/bwta2).*
+* For compiling OpenBW libraries, see the [OpenBW / BWAPI](https://github.com/openbw/bwapi) project.
+* For compiling the BWTA2 library, see Adakite's [BWTA2 fork](https://github.com/adakitesystems/bwta2).

 <!--
 #### Bridge: OpenBW on Windows and/or Linux